ietf-teep/architecture/draft-ietf-teep-architecture.md

 the root certificate.
 Such validation includes checking for certificate revocation.

-If certificate chain validation fails, the TEE might be rejected by a TAM, subject to the TAM's policy.
+If a TEE certificate chain validation fails, the TEE might be rejected by a TAM, subject to the TAM's policy.
-To address this, some TEE Trust
+To address this, some certificate chain update mechanism is expected from device OEMs, so that the TEE can get a new certificate chain that can be validated by a TAM.
-Anchor update mechanism is expected from device OEMs.
+In addition, the Trust Anchor in the TAM's Trust Anchor Store may need to be updated.

 ## Compromised TAM